leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 > **Note 2:**<br/>The REST endpoint used for this example is also satisfied by the PoP API, which combines features of both REST and GraphQL at the same time (eg: the queried resources are `/users/`, and we avoid overfetching by passing `?query=name|email`)

-Having generated the URL, we execute `getJSON` on it and store the results under property `userProps`:
+Having generated the URL, we execute `getJSON` on it:

 ```php
 getJSON(